Kazuya1234567/PdaNet-Ubuntu/README.md

 5. open setting
 6. go to "network" , "poxy"
 7. set to manual and setting HTTPS using ip from pdanet

+ALWAY CHANGE YOUR PROXY IF YOU WANT TO CONNECT AGAIN BECAUSE PDANET GENERATE NEW IP